Nephos/botpop/README.md

 ## Create your own
 You can easy create your own plugins.
 The documentation will be finished later.
+The bot is based on [Cinch framework](https://github.com/cinchrb/cinch/).
+You should take a' ride in their documentation before developping anything.

 ### Example of new plugin
 First, put your ruby code file in ``plugins/``, and put your code in the scope :